ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-2.md

 {% endblock %}
 ```

+## Creating templates for the results pages

-You'll now also need three templates for the HTML for the pages that come up after you do the conversion.
+Finally you'll need three templates for the HTML for the pages that come up after you do the conversions.

 Those will be called `ftoc_result.html`, `ctof_result.html` and `mtokm_result.html`.
 Here's what the first two
 of those will look like: